The Generous Quran in Surat Al-Baqarah [verse 111] says:

 The point of this blog is not to get everything right from the first time.
-Rather, the point is to motivate the critical interrogation of financing products that claim to be Islamic and to help Muslims build wealth in a truly halal way.
+Rather, the point of this blog is to motivate the critical interrogation of financing products that claim to be Islamic and to help Muslims build wealth in a truly halal way.

 “The seeker after truth is not one who studies the writings of the ancients and, following his natural disposition, puts his trust in them, but rather the one who suspects his faith in them and questions what he gathers from them, the one who submits to argument and demonstration and not the sayings of human beings whose nature is fraught with all kinds of imperfection and deficiency.
 Thus the duty of the man who investigates the writings of scientists, if learning the truth is his goal, is to make himself an enemy of all that he reads, and, applying his mind to the core and margins of its content, attack it from every side. he should also suspect himself as he performs his critical examination of it, so that he may avoid falling into either prejudice or leniency.”